Lecture Notes in Cosmology: The perturbed Boltzmann equation for photons

-Note that we have assumed that $\textbf{v}_e = \textbf{v}_p = \textbf{v}_{\rm b}$, i.e. the velocity of the electron fluid to be equal to that of the proton one and then we have called it baryon fluid velocity.
+where we have assumed that $\textbf{v}_e = \textbf{v}_p = \textbf{v}_{\rm b}$.
 This is justified by the fact that Coulomb scattering tightly couples electrons and protons.
+So, we can almost finally write the collision term as follows: